charlesrocabert/MoRIS/INPUT_FILES_TUTORIAL.md

 #### A) Choose an extent.
 Define a <strong>working area</strong> (red square on figure 1) around your <strong>area of interest</strong>, namely: the area where you have presence/absence data on your favorite invasive species (red/green dots on figure 1).

-This <strong>working area</strong> must be centered around and larger by at least 100% than the invaded part of your area of interest, except for natural barriers (the ocean for example, left/West side on figure 1).
-Do not underestimate the importance of this <strong>bufferring area</strong>, to avoid estimation biases in MoRIS.
+This <strong>working area</strong> must be centered around and larger by at least 100% than your area of interest, except for natural barriers (the ocean for example, left/West side on figure 1).
+Do not underestimate the importance of this <strong>buffering area</strong>, to avoid estimation biases in MoRIS.

 <p align="center">
   <br/>